Frequently Asked Questions

 Q: What is the Pontifical Imperial State of Rome-Ruthenia?

-Q: What is the Apostolic See of Saints Stephen and Mark?
+Q: What is the Holy Apostolic See of Saints Peter, Andrew, Stephen, and Mark?

-This name is used interchangably with the Diocese of Rome-Ruthenia.
-It refers to the Diocese of Rome-Ruthenia (whose patron saint is St. Stephen the Apostle and Archdeacon) and the Metropolitan See of Aquileia (whose founder and patron saint is Saint Mark the Apostle and Evangelist).
+This name refers to the patron saints of the Prince-Bishop as Pope-Catholicos of Rome-Ruthenia and Supreme Pontiff of the United Roman-Ruthenian Church (the Apostles Peter and Andrew the First-Classed), the Diocese of Rome-Ruthenia (whose patron saint is St. Stephen the Apostle and Archdeacon), and the Metropolitan See of Aquileia (whose founder and patron saint is Saint Mark the Apostle and Evangelist).
 These are the diocesan and metropolitan jurisdictions of the Supreme Pontiff of the United Roman-Ruthenian Church.

 Q: Is the Church in the United Nations?